Schools Rugby

 U16 High Schools Trophy & Plate

-Knockout competition with teams seeded from their performance in the U16 Pollock cup.
+Knockout competitions with teams seeded from their performance in the U16 Pollock cup.
 Runs from January to March.

-Regional pool Competition with the top teams from each pool competing in a provincial knockout competition for the Shield, with the remaining schools competing for the U14 Trophy.
-Runs from October until February.
+Regional pool Competition with the top teams from each pool competing in a provincial knockout competition for the Trophy, with the remaining schools competing for the U14 Plate & Shield.
+Runs from September until March.

 U14 Bowl